samlopezdev/codewars-challenges/README.md

 **Tech used:** JavaScript

-Every morning, I start my routine by taking on a codewars challenge.
-It helps to sharpen my problem-solving abilities before diving into my daily tasks.
+Most mornings, I start my routine by taking on a codewars challenge.
+It helps sharpen my problem-solving abilities before diving into my daily tasks.

 ## Lessons Learned:

-The main takeaway I've gotten from facing these countless problems, is that there is still a lot to learn and there will always be room for growth.
-As long as you are constantly making an effort to improve and  enhance your understanding, its okay to not have all the answers right away.
+The main takeaway I've gotten from facing these countless problems, is that there's still a lot to learn and there will always be room for growth.
+As long as you're constantly making an effort to improve and  enhance your understanding, its okay to not have all the answers right away.